Timna-R/From_Portland_to_Portland/README.md

-# Project 3: From Portland to Portland
+# From Portland to Portland
+### Project number 3 in Practicum website development studies.

 ### Overview
 * Intro